 Before using grafana-pcp, you need to configure the data sources.
-Open the Grafana configuration, go to Data Sources and add the PCP Redis, PCP Vector and/or PCP bpftrace datasources.
+Open the Grafana configuration, go to Data Sources and add the PCP Redis, PCP Vector and/or PCP bpftrace data sources.

 The only required configuration field for each data source is the URL to pmproxy.
-In most cases, the default setting of http://localhost:44322 can be used.
+In most cases the default URL http://localhost:44322 can be used.
 All other fields can be left to their default values.